ekerrison/RadioSED/README.md

 ## A Bayesian Nested Sampling approach to radio SED fitting for AGN.

 This package uses nested sampling ([Skilling 2004](https://doi.org/10.1063/1.1835238)) to perform a Bayesian analysis of radio SEDs constructed from radio flux density measurements obtained as part of large area surveys (or in some limited cases, as part of targeted followup campaigns).
-It is essentially a wrapper around [Bilby](https://lscsoft.docs.ligo.org/bilby/#), the Bayesian inference library developed for Gravitational-wave astronomy, and it makes use of [Dynesty](https://dynesty.readthedocs.io/en/latest/index.html) to perform the sampling steps, though other samplers could also be used thanks to Bilby's architecture.
+It is a pure Python implementation, and is essentially a wrapper around [Bilby](https://lscsoft.docs.ligo.org/bilby/#), the Bayesian inference library developed for Gravitational-wave astronomy.
+It makes use of [Dynesty](https://dynesty.readthedocs.io/en/latest/index.html) to perform the sampling steps, though other samplers could also be used thanks to Bilby's architecture.

 Users can make use of a pre-defined set of models and surveys from which to draw